xolox/python-rsync-system-backup/README.rst

 -------

 The latest version of `rsync-system-backup` is available on PyPI_ and GitHub_.
-The documentation is hosted on `Read the Docs`_.
+The documentation is hosted on `Read the Docs`_ and includes a changelog_.
 For bug reports please create an issue on GitHub_.
 If you have questions, suggestions, etc. feel free to send me an e-mail at `peter@peterodding.com`_.

 License
 -------